Code-wizard-satyam/Code-wizard-satyam/README.md

 # 💫 About Me:
 I am a first-year undergraduate student at the Indian Institute of Technology Patna, pursuing a BSc in Computer Science and Data Analytics.
 With a solid foundation in Python and C++, I am currently focused on backend development using JavaScript.
 I also have working knowledge of HTML and frontend JavaScript, enabling me to understand full-stack development workflows.
 I'm passionate about building scalable backend systems, writing clean code, and continuously learning through hands-on projects and collaboration.
+LOVE CODING

 ## 🌐 Socials: